GwethODesigns/PyProxy/README.md

 # PyProxy

-A proxy made in python using Flask
+A proxy made in python using FastAPI

+---